 The developments within the field of CAR-T cell therapy are only the tip of the iceberg.
 Today feels similar to the launch of the first chemotherapy treatments, when oncologists started with one type of chemotherapy.
 Now, fifty years later, cancer patients are being treated with more than 100 different chemotherapy agents.

-In a similar way, in the near future we will have several CAR-T therapies available to treat liquid cancers, solid tumors, autoimmune diseases and inflammatory conditions.
+In a similar way, in the near future we will have numerous CAR-T therapies available to treat diverse variety of conditions, such as liquid cancers, solid tumors, autoimmune diseases, and inflammatory conditions.